Earth Sciences Division Staff: Curtis M. Oldenburg

 Geologic Carbon Sequestration Program Lead

 Curtis Oldenburg is a Senior Scientist and Program Lead for the Geologic Carbon Sequestration Program, and Editor in Chief of Greenhouse Gases: Science and Technology.
 Curt Oldenburg received his PhD in geology from U.C.
 Santa Barbara in 1989, and has been working at LBNL since 1990.
 His area of expertise is numerical model development and applications for coupled subsurface flow and transport processes.
 He has worked in geothermal reservoir modeling, vadose zone hydrology, and contaminant hydrology.
 For the last ten years, Curt Oldenburg has worked in two main areas of geologic carbon sequestration, (1) CO2 injection for enhanced gas recovery, and (2) near-surface leakage and seepage processes, monitoring, detection, and impacts including risk-based frameworks for site selection and certification.
+Curt Oldenburg is a co-author of the textbook entitled Introduction to Carbon Capture and Sequestration.

 - Geologic Carbon Sequestration